james11k/WeatherWise-App/GEdit-Bench/EVAL.md

      ```

 2. Generate and Organize Your Images
-   - Generate and Organize your generated images in the following directory structure:
+   - Generate and Organize your generated images in the following directory structure (as a reference, you could find the step1x-edit results in [here](https://huggingface.co/datasets/Shiyu95/gedit_results)):
      ```
      results/
      ├── {method_name}/